ReVanced-Extended-Community/Community-Guides/revancedextended wiki/ytm-guide.md

 #### **Downloader Setup**

 The download function in YTM Extended works by changing the Share button into a download button that calls upon the downloader of your choice to download the song.
-The default downloader is NewPipe, which you can download and install from [here](https://github.com/TeamNewPipe/NewPipe/releases/latest).
+The default downloader is [Seal](https://github.com/JunkFood02/Seal/releases/latest).

 **Note:** There is currently a bug that makes it so that when you press the Share button for any song it will act as though you pressed the Share button for the currently playing song.
 Therefore you can only download the currently playing song.